sablier-labs/docs/docs/guides/lockup/examples/08-pull-vesting-data.md

 ---

 This guide explains how you can pull vesting data from Sablier Lockup streams.
-This data can be useful for a variety of use cases, including but not limited to staking, explorers, and data dashboards:
+This data can be useful for a variety of use cases, including but not limited to staking contracts, blockchain explorers, and data dashboards:

-1. **Staking**: Staking of Sablier streams require access to amount of tokens that are still held by the stream.
-You do not want to distribute rewards for tokens that have been withdrawn by the user.
+1. **Staking**: Staking of Sablier streams require access to the amount of tokens that are held by the stream.
+You do not want to distribute rewards for tokens that have been withdrawn by users.
-2. **Explorers (Etherscan, Coingecko)**: One major feature of blockchain explorers is to show accurate circulating supplies.
-When tokens are vesting through Sablier, you may want to exclude the amount of unvested tokens from the circulating supply.
+2. **Explorers (e.g., Etherscan, CoinGecko)**: One major feature of blockchain explorers is to show accurate circulating supplies.
+When tokens are vested through Sablier, you may want to exclude the amount of unvested tokens from the circulating supply.
 This is helpful to accurately calculate the market cap, which depends upon the amount of liquid tokens.
-3. **Data Dashboards (Tokenomist, Nansen, Dune)**: Investors and traders use data dashboards to make informed trading decisions.
+3. **Data Dashboards (e.g., Tokenomist, Nansen, Dune)**: Investors and traders use data dashboards to make informed trading decisions.
 When Sablier is used, you may want to show the amount of liquid (or vested) tokens and the amount of illiquid (or unvested) tokens.
 This is helpful to understand the token distribution and the team's commitment to the long-term success of the project.

 :::note